webuimaker/wikiHugo/content/cloud+native+computing+foundation/index.md

 ---
 # Homepage
-title: "Cloud Native Computing Foundation
+title: "Cloud Native Computing Foundation"

-"
 description: "
 The Cloud Native Computing Foundation builds sustainable ecosystems and fosters a community around a constellation of high-quality projects that orchestrate containers as part of a microservices architecture.

 "
 titleDescription: "
-The <a href='/display/containers/cloud+native+security'>Cloud Native Computing Foundation</a> builds sustainable ecosystems and fosters a community around a constellation of high-quality projects that orchestrate containers as part of a microservices architecture.
+The <a href='/display/containers/Cloud+Native+Security'>Cloud Native Computing Foundation</a> builds sustainable ecosystems and fosters a community around a constellation of high-quality projects that orchestrate containers as part of a microservices architecture.
 "

 type: "widget_page"
-url: "/display/containers/cloud+native+computing+foundation/"
+url: "/display/containers/Cloud+Native+Computing+Foundation/"

 rightSide: true
-# permalink: "/display/containers/kubernetes+and+microservices"
+# permalink: "/display/containers/Kubernetes+and+Microservices"
 # headless = true  # Homepage is headless, other widget pages are not.
 active: true
 breadcrumbs: